The Amazing Digital Circus: Animation

 The 3D animation process of The Amazing Digital Circuss pilot was structured similarly to most other studios, with dedicated departments for various tasks.
 They primarily used Autodesk Maya for the 3D work and then rendered everything in Unreal Engine.
 The series is animated at 30 frames per second.
 Kevin Temmer, the series' lead animator, who was previously a junior animator at Blue Sky Studios, initially received a message from one of Glitch's founders, Kevin Lerdwichagul, asking him to animate a teaser trailer for The Amazing Digital Circus.
 During the process, Temmer was asked to join Glitch's team full-time.
 According to him, he "couldn't say no to an opportunity to work on something so wacky and cartoony".
 The animators, including Temmer, were given a few scenes to complete every two weeks.
 They would regularly submit their progress for review by Gooseworx and Temmer, and this process would continue until both approved the scenes.
-Some of the movements, shaking, and glitching of characters and props in the pilot were inspired by Source Filmmaker and Garry's Mod machinimas, something that Glitch had already done with their SMG4 videos.
+Some of the movements, shaking, and glitching of characters and props in the pilot were inspired by Source Filmmaker and Garry's Mod machinimas, something that Glitch had already done with their SMG4 series.
 Gooseworx had little experience with 3D works prior to working on The Amazing Digital Circus, with hand-drawn 2D animation being her area of expertise.
-As such, according to Yang, Glitch had to work "very closely" with Gooseworx to translate her 2D style to 3D; Gooseworx became The Amazing Digital Circuss showrunner and they "worked hard to maintain her vision as much as possible".
+As such, according to Yang, Glitch had to work "very closely" with Gooseworx to translate her 2D style to 3D; Gooseworx became the showrunner, and they "worked hard to maintain her vision as much as possible".
 In developing the show's visuals, they wanted it to resemble early CGI animated films and series without seeming outdated.
 Gooseworx and Glitch worked to create a balance between retro 3D and toys; Gooseworx initially wanted the show to be "pure and faithful to the retro rendering style of early 3D animation".
 Ultimately, they went with a "rose-tinted version" of that style.
 As Gooseworx likes "juxtapositions like happy music playing to something horrifying or cute little characters being miserable", she wanted the visuals to not necessarily reflect its darker story.
 She wanted the show to "feel kind of lonely".